vijendra1125/Data-Structures-and-Algorithms/algorithmic_toolbox/notes.md

       where $O(n)$ is time combine the solved subproblems
     * Using master theorm runtime complexity of merge sort could be given by $O(n(log(n)))$
-    * Any comparison based sorting algorithm will have runtime complexity of >= O(nlog(n)) in worst case which means merge sort is asymptotically optimal but note that extra time and space which goes in moving the data to new merged array.
+    * Any comparison based sorting algorithm will have runtime complexity of >= O(nlog(n)) in worst case which means merge sort is asymptotically optimal.

 #### Counting sort
   * Sorting without comparison if we know the range of element in integer array then scan through array and count the occurence of each element then create sorted array based  on the count.